mrbrianevans/node-streams/Compression.md

 For this example, I'm going to be using the bulk file of company data provided by Companies House.
 Its a big CSV file that I've gzipped with the gzip command line tool.

 > Original size: 379M.
 Gzipped size 70M.
 Time to gzip with cli: 17s.
-Time to unzip with cli: 4s.
+Time to gunzip with cli: 4s.

 ## Sync implementation